akornsys-rdi/ghostly-light/README.md

 The board is also intended as a development environment for ATtiny85 with a reduced form factor and coin cell powered.
 All microcontroller pins are exposed at the header.
 The board can be powered externally via the header, as long as the switch is in the off position, without damaging the regulator (see [this post from Texas instruments technical forum](https://e2e.ti.com/support/power-management/f/196/p/198340/707580#707580)).

+**NOTE:** No battery life calculation or load adequacy has been performed for this battery.
+The circuit consumes an average of 40-50 mA.

 ## Firmware

 The code has been made in C for Arduino, for a Digistump board, since it has better support and compilation optimization than other packages with support for the ATtiny85 microcontroller.
 All the code is extensively commented and documented.
 Also attached is the compiled binary file.